Dean Geoffrey Garrett

-The USC Marshall Experiential Learning Center is the nation's first applied learning program to employ professional trainers to design and conduct simulations and workshops for undergraduates.
+The USC Marshall EXPERIENTIAL LEARNING CENTER (ELC) is the nation's first applied learning program to employ professional trainers to design and conduct simulations and workshops for undergraduates.

-Marshall students have access to world-class faculty who are thought leaders in their areas, and a team of dedicated and passionate academic and career advisors to ensure academic and career success.
+Marshall students have access to world-class FACULTY who are thought leaders in their areas, a team of dedicated and passionate ACADEMIC ADVISORS, and CAREER and RECRUITING resources, to ensure academic and career success.